gmc-code/PC-microbit-micropython/docs/images/moving_images.rst

 Filling images and repositioning with blit
 ------------------------------------------------------

-| An rectangle can be filled and positioned with blit.
+| A rectangle image can be filled and positioned in an another image with blit.

-| The code fills a rectangle of width, w, and height, h, and given brightness, and places it a pixel x, y in the a new blank 5 by 5 image which is returned.
+| The code below fills a rectangle of width, w, and height, h, and given brightness, and places it at pixel x, y in the a new blank 5 by 5 image which is then returned.

 .. code-block:: python